Attract the Birds and the Bees to Your Garden to Create a Thriving Wildlife Garden

 Create a wildlife garden by attracting birds and bees to your garden with strategic planning and garden design.
 Besides offering beauty, they keep pests at bay and help with pollination.

 Today is the first day of spring, I’ve been told.
 It doesn’t really feel like it here yet.
 It snowed all day yesterday and I woke up to deep blue sky and cold.
 I can hear the birds chirping outside my kitchen window, but perhaps it’s just their beaks chattering in the cold.
 With the snow blanketing the ground, the few bare patches on the pasture are covered again.
 So I have to content myself with surfing the internet and considering my garden plans instead of actually getting outside and digging in the dirt.

 One thing I like to do in my garden every year is create a small corner of wildlife garden to attract bees, butterflies, hummingbirds, other birds and native pollinators.
 With the severe loss of habitat these creatures are facing, you and I can support them by making our own gardens a refuge.
 And our gardens will thrive as a result.
 Besides offering us entertainment and distraction birds, bees, butterflies, and other wildlife reduce insect pests, increase yields by improved pollination, and keep diseases out of our garden.

-To celebrate the spring that is sure to come…someday…soon… here are some internet articles to help you make your garden, yard, or homestead more attractive to the birds and the bees.
+To celebrate the spring that is sure to come…someday…soon… here are ways to help you make your garden, yard, or homestead more attractive to the birds and the bees.
 This is super important with the current crisis in the honey bee population.
 Native bees, butterflies, and birds are pollinators, too, and as gardeners, we need to actively encourage their health, nourishment, and reproduction if we want to keep them around.

 Other birds and insects are beneficial pest controllers.
 Swallows, bluebirds, dragonflies, and ladybugs take care of pests so you don’t have to resort to harmful poisons.
 You can encourage bluebirds to nest on your property by building DIY nesting boxes.
 You don’t have to be a professional woodworker to make them yourself.